c86amik/spring-cloud-gcp-pub-sub-masterclass/README.md

 </ol>

 #### Dummy Post Method RequestBody
 * Body for the <strong>POST</strong> method to publish a message in Google Cloud Pub-sub Topic.
-For this method the body type is `raw` and then select `Text` from Postman.
+For this method, the body type is `raw` then selected `Text` from Postman.
 Provide the message in text format.
 Like, `"Hi!
 Welcome to Google Cloud Pub-Sub"`.